 Fujisawa

-I joined the company in November of last year, and at that time I had the impression that Mr. Nakagawa was entrusted with so much work that I couldn't believe he was only in his second year.
+I joined the company in November of last year, and at the time I was impressed by how much work Nakagawa-san was entrusted with, which was hard to believe considering he was only in his second year

-I'm a happy person to have someone who sees me that way.
+I feel so lucky to have someone who sees me that way

 Fujisawa

-Is it about paying attention to the details?
-I don't really like routine work, but by doing little things, I'm able to be entrusted with work.
+I guess it's the attention to detail.
+I don't really like routine work, but by doing the little things I can be entrusted with more work

 Fujisawa

-There are some things that only women notice.
-Are there any characteristics that would be good for a woman to become an infrastructure engineer?
+There are some things that only women can notice.
+If a woman wants to become an infrastructure engineer, are there any personality traits that you think are good for her?

-In the book I read yesterday, it was ``a person who is precise''.
-People who know that operating something that is normal in operation means that it is natural, and who understand the mechanism of how it leads to the result.
-It also says that texting is not allowed, but I wonder if that's the case.
+A book I read yesterday said "a person who is meticulous."
+Operating something that is supposed to work means knowing that it is natural and understanding how it leads to the results.
+It also said that carelessness is not tolerated, but I don't think that's true

 Fujisawa

-Does that mean it's not suitable for rough people?
+Does that mean it's not suitable for people who are careless?

-Although I say it's accurate, I think it varies depending on the situation.
-When dealing with alerts, the way you respond will vary depending on the situation, and even if you follow the manual, things may not actually work out, so I think you have to look at things and act differently.
-I don't think there is a general idea that this type of person is suitable for each job, as different abilities are required and a flexible way of thinking is required.
+Even though I say "well-organized," I think it depends on the situation.
+When responding to alerts, the way you respond varies depending on the situation, and even if you follow the manual, things may not actually go as planned, so I think you need to look at things and act differently.
+The skills required for each response are different and require a flexible way of thinking, so I don't think there is one type of person who is generally suited to the job

 Fujisawa